benkeen/generatedata/README.md

 The master branch now contains the incomplete v4 rewrite, so if you're downloading the script, get the most recent
 tag: https://github.com/benkeen/generatedata/releases

 *This README file still contains information about the v3 code.
-It will stay that way until v4 is in alpha stage.*
+It will stay that way until v4 is well into beta.*

 ## Requirements
 - PHP 5.3 or any later version of PHP 5.